eFile in McLean County

 Pursuant to Illinois Supreme Court M.R.
 18368, beginning on Monday, January 1, 2018 all civil cases filed in McLean County will be required to be filed electronically (e-filing).
 All rules and policies governing e-filing can be found at:

 For additional help or have trouble e-filing, visit the Illinois Courts website

 Further, effective January 1, 2018, the Circuit Court and Circuit Clerk will no longer accept any pleadings, motions, petitions, answers or related documents in open court, in chambers, through the mail or in person.
 All attorneys and self-represented litigants are expected to familiarize themselves with the means and methods for e-filing and fully comply with the Supreme Court mandate.

 There will be limited resources and assistance available to parties to assist in filing in the McLean County Law Library (RM 665 of the Law & Justice Center) and within the 4th Floor Circuit Clerk’s office.
-These resources include public access terminals and a document scanner within the Law Library.
+These resources include public access terminals and document scanners.

 View a list of frequently asked questions.

 Attorneys should note that the following errors will result in the McLean County Circuit Clerk’s office rejecting your filing:

 - Wrong jurisdiction

 - Filing Code is incorrect and the amounts for the new Filing Code are different

 - Filing Document is incorrect or is missing key information (i.e. signature, wrong case number on a subsequent filing, etc.)